 By opting to use a charter service, you’re doing much more than just fishing.
 Effectively, you’ve just put your life, as well as the lives of your entire party in the hands of a complete stranger.
 No matter how comfortable you may feel cruising on that 50’ beauty, bad things do happen on the open sea: from sudden and dramatic weather changes to boat collisions to people falling overboard.

 Safety should be your number one priority when choosing a charter (yes, I do realize I had it listed as number two, but that’s capitalism’s fault).
 With that in mind, here’s a safety checklist to go over before choosing a charter boat:

 Immediately locate where they’re kept on the ship, as well as the whereabouts of any fire extinguishers and throw cushions.
-If PFDs aren’t available, ask to bring your own if you if you have an inflatable one.
+If PFDs (personal flotation devices) aren’t available, ask to bring your own if you have an inflatable one.

 Rule of thumb: if it’s blowing more than 20 knots, and that’s not the type of sailing you’re used to, stay on the shore.

 3. Top-Notch Captain